 Preparation is very important if you’re planning on having a pleasant road trip.
 This may take a bit of effort on your part, but it will be worth it.
 Read on and learn about travelling with your dog.

 Safety is very important when driving with your dog.
-It is actually illegal to have a dog roaming around a vehicle as you drive.
-Your dog will need to be secure in the car to ensure safe travel for him and everyone else on the road.
+It is actually illegal in certain places to have a dog roaming around in a vehicle as you drive.
+Your dog should be secure in the car to ensure safe travel for him and everyone else on the road.

 This is the safest way to transport your dog.
 You will need to get a crate that is large enough for your dog to stand up, turn around, and lay down in.
 This way they can be comfortable and not feel trapped or squeezed in.

 Make sure the crate is free of things that could hurt your dog during travel.
 It is also important that you made sure they have a blanket or cushion to lay on.Keep the mood very positive when crating your dog.

 Make sure to take your Rottweiler for a spin around town before taking a long journey.
 This way you’ll get an idea of his travelling capability and also help him to relax in the car.
 Watch out for signs of stress and anxiety as you approach the car with your dog, keep an eye out for car sickness too.

 There is also the option of getting your dog a seat belt.
 These can be purchased at your local pet store and are easily installed in the back seat of your car.
 It is a big safety hazard to let your dog ride in the front with you.
 If there were an accident, your dog could be seriously injured or killed.
 They should always be in the back seat.